SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 {{< c8y-admon-important >}}
 It is important to manage consumers carefully as they can place significant storage resource demands on a system.
-Only create (connect) consumers they are to be active, and unsubscribe them if they are no longer needed or not needed for long periods.
+Only create (connect) consumers if they are to be active, and unsubscribe them if they are no longer needed or not needed for long periods.
 Unsubscribing is an explicit action - disconnecting a consumer client does not unsubscribe it.
 See the [Consumer lifecycle](../notifications/#consumer-lifecycle) section for more details.